ModuleMaster64/UnverifiedClientMBLX/README.md

-Features added:
+Features added on v2

-CPS calculation
+CPS calculations
-Ripple Effect on Clicks
+Red Ripple Effect on left click
-Shortcuts on CPS (c) and FPS (f) postioning of CPS and FPS when reloaded
+Keyboard Shortcuts on CPS (c) and FPS (f)
-Throttled FPS Updates
+Postioning of CPS and FPS when you manually reload Throttled FPS Updates
 Debounced CPS Updates
-Improved Display Information
+Improved the Display Information and kept the Code clean.
-and Code Cleanliness